 - Voided check

-Your repayment amount will be automatically withdrawn on a certain date in daily, weekly or monthly intervals, depending on the terms and conditions of the loan.
+- Your ACH payment amount will be automatically withdrawn on certain daily, weekly or monthly intervals, depending on the terms and conditions of the loan.